pureooze/pureooze.github.io/src/blog/posts/2025-10-07-memory-bank-labels-in-html.md

 > — [The Paciello Group blog](https://www.tpgi.com/using-the-html-title-attribute-updated/)

 With that in mind it's safe to say that `title` should not be relied on for labeling elements.
 The best practice is to use visible labels over invisible labels like `aria-label`.
 Prefer the use of `<label>` or `aria-labelledby` because they provide visible labels.
-Use `aria-label` if these other options are not avaliable.
+Use `aria-label` if these other options are not available.
 Remember not to use both visible and invisible labels on the same element as the `aria-labelledby` attribute always take precedence.